TLDR

 Sound familiar?

 This is actually great news, that duolingo’s solution was similar to mine, as it validates my work.
-There is a difference as well, which is that Duolingo doesn’t have two people playing against each other, in real time, at the same time.
+There is still a difference in my solution versus Duolingo’s.
+Duolingo’s game doesn’t have two people playing against each other, in real time, at the same time.
 Two player games ensure two users are practices.
 Duolingo only ensures one.

 Testing